logo

 Paralegal Job Description

-• Writing reports and compiling legal documents such as memos, briefs, depositions, or procedural motions
+• Drafting legal reports, memos, briefs, and procedural motions

-• Working with teams of other paralegals, attorneys, and staff on cases
+• Collaborating with teams of paralegals, attorneys, and support staff on cases

 Paralegal Career Information by State

-To find out more specific information about the employment outlook, pay, requirements, and career opportunities, as well as a wealth of helpful resources for paralegals in your state, click on your state below.
+For more specific information about your state’s employment outlook, pay, requirements, and career opportunities, click on your state below.

 Types of Paralegal Careers

-Paralegal careers include a range of specializations, each of which focuses on a specific area of the law.
-Below are some common areas of specialization within the paralegal field.
+Paralegal careers include a range of specializations, each focusing on a specific area of the law.
+Below are some common areas of specialization within the paralegal profession.

 Bankruptcy Paralegal